TradeIdeasPhilip/jpeg/README.md

 So each cell would accumulate the errors from previous cells.
 The fidelity of each cell will go down as the cells move to the bottom and the right.

-I'd like to get the benefit of more context, but I want to control the errors better.
+I’d like to get the benefit of more context, but I want to control the errors better.
 A recursive model would be perfect here.
 I can build a description of the image in a tree-like fashion.
 Numbers near the top of the tree will apply to a lot of pixels, so I want to allocate a lot of bits and get this part right.